Scrambles86/dice_depot/README.md

 <ul>
     <li><strong>Issue : </strong>I ran into continual issues when trying to get the Sell form to post to the database.</li>
     <li><strong>Solution : </strong>Initially, I was trying to render the context before I had rendered any sort of form, which meant that the form simply didn't appear
     in the site.
-Rendering the context after checking the forms validity fixed this.</li>
+Rendering the context after checking the forms validity fixed this.
+Additionally, the Sell model originally contained an image field, which can be seen in the commits.
+    Unfortunately, due to time constraints, this had to be removed.
+An error was being thrown up by the form itself, claiming that no image was attached, even when there was.
+Setting the field to not require a picture didn't help, and it was stopping the form from hitting the database, so this will have to be added at a later date.</li>
 </ul>

 <h3>Navbar Link</h3>